dstackai/dstack/docs/reference/providers/docker.md

-# notebook
+# docker

-The `notebook` launches a Jupyter notebook application.

-The provider allows you to specify the version of Python, a `requirements.txt` file to pre-install, environment variables, properties, which folders to save as output artifacts, dependencies to other workflows if any, and the resources the workflow needs (e.g. whether it should be a spot/preemptive instance, how much memory, GPU, etc.)
+The `docker` provider runs given shell commands using a given Docker image.

+Unlike the `bash`, `code`, `lab`, and `notebook` providers, the `docker` provider doesn't
+pre-install Python, Conda, or the CUDA driver.

+If you plan to build your own Docker image, you can base it on the [`dstackai/miniconda`](https://hub.docker.com/repository/docker/dstackai/miniconda)
+Docker image that has Conda and the CUDA driver pre-installed.

 ## Example usage

-### Basic example

 === ".dstack/workflows.yaml"

     ```yaml
     workflows:
-      - name: dev
+      - name: train
-        provider: lab
+        provider: docker
+        image: ubuntu
+        commands:
+          - mkdir -p output
+          - echo 'Hello, world!' > output/hello.txt
         artifacts:
           - path: output
         resources:
-          interruptible: true
           gpu:
             name: "K80"
-            count: 4
+            count: 1
     ```

-## Workflow syntax
+## Properties reference

+The following properties are required:

+- `file` - (Required) The Python file to run

 The following properties are optional:

-- `before_run` - (Optional) The list of shell commands to run before running the Notebook application
+- `before_run` - (Optional) The list of shell commands to run before running the Docker image
 - `requirements` - (Optional) The path to the `requirements.txt` file
-- `python` - (Optional) The major version of Python.
+- `version` - (Optional) The major version of Python.
 By default, it's `3.10`.
 - `environment` - (Optional) The list of environment variables
 - [`artifacts`](#artifacts) - (Optional) The list of output artifacts
 - [`resources`](#resources) - (Optional) The hardware resources required by the workflow